ezecodes/crtemp/readme.md

   }
  ```
  NB: The `name` prop is gotten from the constants object.
  If there be any need, a new folder should be created in the template files folder at `./src/templateFiles/`.
-The contents of the folder should be unique files relating to the new template (package.json, .env files).
+The contents of the folder should only be unique files relating to the new template (package.json, .env files), files not under this category should be represented by the file name in the `files` array of the new template object.